 The Trustees compare this information to their standards and review whether the standards have been achieved.
 If standards are not achieved, the Trustees consider whether the performance deficiency is temporary.
-The Trustees are prepared to take action in the event they believe an investment manager's performance will not meet the standard.
+The Trustees then take action in the event they believe an investment manager's performance will not meet the standard.

-The Pension Funds assets are divided amongst 26 independent investment managers.
+The Pension Funds assets are divided amongst 25 independent investment managers.
 In addition, the Fund's Custodian, CIBC Mellon, manages the Fund's short term cash assets.
 The Trustees have a policy for the allocation of employer contributions which gives guidance about where new monies received by the Fund will be invested.
-These guidelines also protect the Fund from too much market risk.
-The allocation of Fund assets to the independent investment managers, as at December 31, 2018, is illustrated as follows:
+These guidelines also protect the Fund from unacceptable market risk.
+The allocation of Fund assets to the independent investment managers, as at December 31, 2019, is illustrated as follows: